Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 Multi-functional wall-mounted pieces, (ex.
 Pieces that hover, or appear to, off the ground) suit the open design and visually add space to small areas.

-Use LIGHT colored furniture
+Use LIGHT colored furniture in a smaller bathroom

 Buy lighter or white colored furniture.
 Bright pieces help reflect natural and artificial lights to prevent the already-cramped up bathroom from looking dark and crowded.

-Keep things skinny and airy
+Keep bathroom furniture skinny and airy

 Use for trim and lightweight bathroom furniture as against heavy storage units.
 Look for slender legs and compact vanities and cabinetry to suit the small room.
 Such pieces provide comfort and utility without giving a congested look.